BelgianBiodiversityPlatform/python-dwca-reader/doc/contributing.rst

 Contributing
 ============

-Contributions are more than welcome !
+Contributions are more than welcome!
+Please also provide tests and documentation for your contributions.

 Running the test suite
 ----------------------